Genomic Data Analysis Online Graduate Certificate

 Noah Reid

-Noah Reid is an assistant professor in the Department of Molecular and Cell Biology at the University of Connecticut.
-He received his PhD in Ecology and Evolutionary Biology from the Louisiana State University.
+Noah Reid is an Assistant Research Professor in the Institute for Systems Genomics at the University of Connecticut.
+He received his PhD in Ecology and Evolutionary Biology from Louisiana State University.
 His research interests include evolutionary genomics, bioinformatics, and computational biology.
 Dr. Reid has published numerous research articles in leading scientific journals, and is dedicated to mentoring and teaching students in the field of genomics.
-He is the Program Director and lead faculty member for UConn’s Genomics Data Analysis Online Graduate Certificate Program.
+He is the Program Director and lead faculty member for UConn’s Genomic Data Analysis Online Graduate Certificate Program.

 Jill Wegrzyn headshot , UConn Genomic and Data Analysis Online Graduate Certificate